CATEGORIES

 Yes.
 Unless you can prove exemption by risk assessment, every new 3-phase install requires surge protection at the origin.

-What is the 10m rule for SPD?
+What is the 10 m rule for SPD?

 Sensitive equipment more than 10 metres away from an upstream SPD may need its own supplementary protection.